weaveworld/Weaveworld/doc/doc-3-data-binding.md

 * _arg_: arguments of the call
 * _element_: the base element for weaving
 * _weaving_mode_: the weave mode; if it is not specified but the _element_ is, the default mode is '' (i.e., merge).
-* _weave_data_: this parameter overrides the data to be weaved.
+* _weaving_data_: this parameter overrides the data to be weaved.
 The default data to be weaved is the result of the server call.

 `W$CALL`(_cmd_ <sub>[</sub>,_arg_<sub>]</sub>, _function_): an alternate form with a callback function.